 The tribunal will send you a copy of its decision within 10 days of the hearing.

 If the tribunal made a mistake

-You can challenge the decision if there was a mistake in the way the case was handled (eg you weren’t sent important documents).
+You can challenge the decision if there was a mistake in the way the tribunal handled the case (for example, you weren’t sent important documents).